Phoenix-Finance/Phoenix-Documentation/content/index.md

 An open subscription event for the FinNexus platform token FNX was held in May of 2020 using FinNexus's innovative ICTO token offering model.
 44 million tokens were made available during the subscription event.
 The subscription rate at the end of the event was ~95%.

+More details on the distribution of FNX tokens can be found on the [dashboard](http://fnx.finnexus.io/) and [tokenomics](https://medium.com/finnexus/fnx-tokenomics-update-382dcbc5d1b9).

 ### Initial Token Offering Model (ICTO)

 ICTO stands for “Initial Convertible Token Offering”.
 The ICTO model was created for the fund-raising process of FinNexus with FNX — the FinNexus Token, combined with the launch of its first tokenized product — UM1S.